FusionAuth/fusionauth-site/astro/src/content/articles/authentication/multi-factor-authentication.md

 ---
-title: Multi-Factor Authentication (MFA): The Ultimate Guide
+title: "Multi-Factor Authentication (MFA): The Ultimate Guide"
 description: What is multi-factor authentication and how it works?
 author: Dan Moore
 section: Authentication